BarSGuy/Distibution-Shift-Detector/README.md

     delta = 0.0001
     shift_detector = SD(C_num=number_of_coverages, delta=delta)

-Inference your in-distribution data through you classifier, extract the $\kappa(x)$ for each input $x$, and fit the detector.
+Inference your in-distribution data through your classifier, extract the $\kappa(x)$ for each input $x$, and fit the detector.
 You can use our implementation of Softmax Response (SR) on you logits

     from Detector import get_softmax_responses as SR
     kappa_in_dist = SR(in_distribution_logits)
     detector.fit_lower_bound(kappa_in_dist)

-and then check drifts on potentially out of distribution data with
+and then check drifts on potentially out of distribution data

     kappa_out_dist = SR(out_of_distribution_logits)
     p_val = detector.detect_lower_bound_deviation(kappa_out_dist, return_p_value=True)
     if p_val < 0.01:
         raise RuntimeError("Drifted Inputs")

-You can also visualize the drift per coverage
+You can also visualize the drift per coverage (as in the demo)

     shift_detector.visualize_lower_bound()